dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 (some of them are declared as abstract and have to be implemented in the value components.):
 - `@Input abstract displayValue?: ReadValue`: value to be displayed and/or updated, if any.
 The value has to be a subclass of `ReadValue`.
 - `@Input` `mode: 'read' | 'update' | 'create' | 'search'`: sets the mode of the value component.
 - `@Input() valueRequiredValidator?`: controls if the value should be required.
-Defaults to false.
+Defaults to true.
 - members ` abstract valueFormControl: FormControl` for the value and `abstract commentFormControl: FormControl` its comment.
 - `abstract getInitValue(): any`: gets the value from the displayValue, if any.
 - `getInitComment: : string | null` gets the comment from displayValue, if any.